tlparolin/FMAlign2x/README.md

-# FMAlign2x - An extended version of FMAlign2 for aligning multiple ultra-long sequences
+# FMAlign2x - An extended version of FMAlign2 for aligning multiple ultralong sequences

 FMAlign2x is an extended version of [FMAlign2](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btae014/7515251?searchresult=1) that enables in-memory alignment of segments found between MEMs using the SPOA library (SIMD partial order alignment tool).
 This feature aims to reduce the computational load of the selected primary alignment method (MAFFT, HAlign2, or HAlign3).